-Spain is hot.
-Both the temperature and the opportunities for EFL qualified teachers are high, as the demand for English seems to grow and grow.
+Both the temperature and the opportunities for EFL qualified teachers are high in Spain, as the demand for English continues.
 Although the days are gone when a native English speaker could walk into a language school and expect to be employed immediately, if you have a TESOL qualification you are in with a great chance of finding work.

 Spain is the third-largest country in Western Europe and is famous for being a nation of diversity.
-There is a wealth of private teaching institutions and it is not just English for young learners any more – Spain has achieved dynamic growth over the past few years and there is a growing demand for Business English.
-So while it is still the place to go if you want to teach young learners and teenagers, you’ll also find increasing opportunities for adult and ESP classes as well.
+There is a wealth of private teaching institutions and it is not just English for young learners any more as there is a growing demand for Business English.
+Similarly, all university students are now required to demonstrate a proficiency in English, so while it is still the place to go if you want to teach young learners and teenagers, you’ll also find increasing opportunities to teach in this sector as well.

 British Council http://www.britishcouncil.org/

 Spanish National Tourist Office: http://www.spain.info/

 Global English students are working all over the world with their accredited TESOL certificates.
 Find out

 how TESOL training from Global English has made a difference to their lives: